 Skip to main content

-The tables below list data elements available in NC DETECT line listing reports for each data source.
+The tables below list data elements available in the NC DETECT web application line listing reports for each data source.

 Inclusion Criteria: Patients treated in the participant ED regardless of their disposition and patients triaged who then leave AMA or without being seen.
 Also patients treated in the ED and then admitted to the hospital are included.
 Exclusion Criteria: Patients triaged away to a clinic or directly admitted to an inpatient unit.